stsiwo/seo_overview/README.md

 ### Why

-1. helps SE find the page easily.
+1. helps SE find the page easily since links is a core of discovering a page
+2. useful to establish site architecture and spreading link equity.
+3. helps Google understand what the page is about by checking the surrounding text and internal anchor text.

 ## Url